 Dubai International Airport is the region’s main airport, catering to international passengers around the world.

-Located at a distance of under six kilometers from the city center, the airport provides easy access to your hotel or favorite attractions.
 To get to the city from the airport, you can choose the super-efficient public transport system (including bus, metro or taxi) operated by the Dubai’s Road and Transport Authority (RTA) or pre-book a private transfer with or without a driver.
 The latter is particularly useful if you’re traveling with kids and/or have a lot of luggage.

 Tips for using public transport in Dubai